NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap.rst

 ================== =============================================================== ================================================
-spaceReserve       Space reservation mode; "none" (thin) or "volume" (thick)       "none" snapshotPolicy     Snapshot policy to use                                          "none" splitOnClone       Split a clone from its parent upon creation                     false encryption         Enable NetApp volume encryption                                 false unixPermissions    ontap-nas* only: mode for new volumes                           "777"
+spaceReserve       Space reservation mode; "none" (thin) or "volume" (thick)       "none" snapshotPolicy     Snapshot policy to use                                          "none" snapshotReserve    Percentage of volume reserved for snapshots                     "0" if snapshotPolicy is "none", else "" splitOnClone       Split a clone from its parent upon creation                     false encryption         Enable NetApp volume encryption                                 false unixPermissions    ontap-nas* only: mode for new volumes                           "777"